Justinian

 How is Justinian different from ChatGPT?+

 ChatGPT is a general-purpose language model that generates plausible-sounding text.
-Justinian is a proprietary legal AI engine built specifically for legal reasoning - it applies legal rules to facts, respects jurisdictional boundaries, cites real sources, and produces structured, client-ready deliverables.
-It doesn't hallucinate laws or cases.
+Justinian is a legal AI engine: before any general model is called, it establishes what you are actually asking, which jurisdiction applies, what language the governing law is in, and what the request needs.
+The general model then runs on a question that has already been framed.
+It applies legal rules to facts, respects jurisdictional boundaries, cites retrieved sources, and produces structured, client-ready deliverables.

 Does Justinian cite real case law?+